 Previous evidence in adults shows that DTG-based treatment with two other HIV drugs that work in different ways offers a potent regimen to tackle HIV, with advantages of few side-effects, and the potential for once daily dosing.
 In adults the amount of virus is quickly reduced once DTG-based treatment is started.
 This could be very relevant for children who often have very high viral loads.

-This study is open to children and adolescents who meet the following main criteria:
+This study was open to children and adolescents who met the following main criteria:

 - Children ≥28 days and <18 years weighing ≥3kg with confirmed HIV-1 infection

 - Girls who have reached menses must have a negative pregnancy test at screening and randomisation and be willing to adhere to effective methods of contraception if sexually active